madskjeldgaard/awesome-supercollider/readme.md

+# ARCHIVED

+This repo has been archived since I cannot maintain it anymore and noone has stepped up to take over.
+The info is still good but out of date (especially in the quarks department).
+Feel free to fork if you want to take over this project.

 # Awesome SuperCollider[![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 ![chaos](chaos-algo.png "chaos")

 > A curated list of SuperCollider stuff

-# CONTRIBUTORS WANTED

-This list is hopelessly out of date with the many cool projects that have sprung up since it was started.
-If you want to help update it, feel free to submit pull requests.

 # Contents